ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 If you assume that XV11 LIDAR returns you the distance to the object you will have it *almost* right.
 To do it correctly take into account the rotational geometry of the LIDAR.

 The scheme below is for Revo LDS.
-For XV11 it is enough to change some sings.
+For XV11 it is enough to change some signs.
 See [xv11test] for detailed formulas.

 {% include screenshot.html source="/images/xv11-tutorial/lidar_rotational_geometry.png" %}